smagr173/Hobbie/README.md

 ![MapScreen](https://johndan2354.github.io/BBMobileImages/Map.PNG) &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; ![ComicsScreen](https://johndan2354.github.io/BBMobileImages/Comics.PNG)
 <a name="functcomp"/>
 ## Reusable Components Explained
 Makes use of a given list of categories to render selectable buttons.
 A reusable component is imported which can be used in other screens.
+With the useState hook state variables can be used without the need for a class component.
 ```javascript
 // App.js
 import React, { useState } from 'react';